 Iran Denies U.S. Claim That It Attacked Tankers In Gulf Of Oman

-U.S. Central Command released a video that shows Iran's Revolutionary Guard (#IRGC) removing an unexploded mine from the side of one of the two oil tankers attacked earlier in the day. pic.twitter.com/mqU0ss0uq6— Ahmad Batebi (@radiojibi) June 14, 2019

-A day after two tankers were allegedly attacked in the Gulf of Oman, the U.S. military released a video on Friday it said shows Iran's Revolutionary Guard removing an unexploded mine from one of the stricken ships in an apparent effort to hide Tehran's involvement.
+A day after two tankers were allegedly attacked in the Gulf of Oman, the U.S. military released a video on Friday that it said shows Iran's Revolutionary Guard removing an unexploded mine from one of the stricken ships in an apparent effort to hide Tehran's involvement.

-Iran has denied it had anything to do with explosions and fires aboard the tankers Front Altair and Kokuka Courageous, which were steaming approximately 10 nautical miles from each other and issued distress calls less than an hour apart.
-Their crews abandoned the vessels and all 44 of them were recovered without serious injury.
+Iran has denied it had anything to do with Thursday's explosions and fires aboard the tankers Front Altair and Kokuka Courageous, which were steaming approximately 10 nautical miles from each other and issued distress calls less than an hour apart.
+Their crews abandoned the vessels, and all 44 people onboard were recovered without serious injury.

+On Friday morning, President Trump referenced the video during an interview with Fox & Friends and said that "Iran did do it, and you know they did it because you saw the boat."

+Calling Iran "a nation of terror," Trump did not discuss whether the U.S. plans to take action in response, saying only, "We'll see what happens."

 That the US immediately jumped to make allegations against Iran—w/o a shred of factual or circumstantial evidence—only makes it abundantly clear that the #B_Team is moving to a #PlanB: Sabotage diplomacy—including by @AbeShinzo—and cover up its #EconomicTerrorism against Iran.— Javad Zarif (@JZarif) June 14, 2019